 Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

-How do you continue to do that in a saturated market where attention is hard to find and even harder to keep?
+How do you make yourself known to potential clients when attention is hard to find and even harder to keep?

 Why is real estate marketing important?